 |What we can offer to developing nations, countries and villages:

-1. Construction class on site of the Deep Boar Portable.
-Unlimited licence to build more as needed by local
+1. Construction on site of the Deep Boar Portable.
+Licence to build more as needed by local trained people

 a.
 A welder, stick or wire feed needed.